 It is clearly noticeable that the app fulfills all the expectations of a user who wants to transfer photos from internal storage to SD card.
 If you have made a decision to use this app for your photo transfers, the following is how you do it on computer.

-Step 1 Open the AnyTrans for Android website in browser, download and install the app on your computer.
+Step 1.
+Open the AnyDroid website in browser, download and install the app on your computer.
 Open the app and connect your Android device to your computer.

-Step 2 The app will recognize your Android device.
-When it does, click on the option that says Photos on your screen to start transfer.
+Step 2.
+The app will recognize your Android device.
+When it does, choose to Content to Computer > Click on the option that says Photos on your screen to start transfer.

 You have just reclaimed the precious memory space on your internal storage and your photos are now available on your SD card for viewing.
-AnyTrans for Android is indeed a quick and efficient way to transfer photos from one place to another on your device.
+AnyDroid is indeed a quick and efficient way to transfer photos from one place to another on your device.

 If you are not a big fan of using third-party apps to transfer your personal content, you can use one of the built-in tools on your device to get your job done.